geraintmelville/WHO_project/README.md

 ### Known data issues

+#### Balanced panel structure
+The dataset is a complete panel: 179 countries × 16 years (2000–2015) = 2,864 rows, with no missing country-years.
+This means rows are **not independent observations**, since each country contributes 16 repeated measures.
+For this reason, the train/test split is stratified **at the country level** (`train_test_split_spec`), not the row level, so that all years for a given country land entirely in one split.
+A naive row-level split would leak the same country into both train and test.
+We also ensure that regions appear in roughly equal proportions across the split to ensure model fairness.

 #### Multicolinearity

 Some features are highly correlated and therefore offer proportionally less predictive power than other features.
 We calculated VIF (Variance Inflation Factor) for all numeric features, to calculate vif, a linear regression model is fitted for each feature as the target variable, using only training data.
 We take the $0 \le R^2 \le 1$ value, which represents how much of the variation in the target variable is explained by the data, then, VIF $= \frac{1}{1-R^2}$.
 We found: